ashiven/discord-gpt/README.md

 ### Interactions

--  `/chat` to have a regular conversation with the bot that maintains its context.
+-  `~chat` to have a regular conversation with the bot that maintains its context.

    ```
-   User: /chat My favorite color is blue
+   User: ~chat My favorite color is blue

    Bot: That is very interesting!

-   User: /chat What is my favorite color?
+   User: ~chat What is my favorite color?

    Bot: Your favorite color is blue.
    ```

--  `/summarize` to get a brief summary of your message.
+-  `~summarize` to get a brief summary of your message.

    ```
-   User: /summarize *Long and complicated text*
+   User: ~summarize *Long and complicated text*

    Bot: The key points of the text are the following: ...
    ```